 This focus on a specific service area is something I refer to as choosing a niche or “niching down.”

-How do you figure out which niche or service area you should focus on?
+How do you figure out the niche or service area where you should focus?

-You can start to figure your target services by doing some simple brainstorming.
+You can start to figure out your target services by doing some simple brainstorming.

 Brainstorm the services you will offer

 Try to answer these questions to help you find your service niche:

 - What do you enjoy doing in Google Analytics

 - What do prospective clients need?